cypress-io/cypress-documentation/source/guides/getting-started/testing-your-app.md

 When you're writing tests for a very **specific feature**, you *should* use your UI to test it.

-But when you're testing *another area of the system* that relies on a state from a previous feature: **do not use your UI to setup this state**.
+But when you're testing *another area of the system* that relies on a state from a previous feature: **do not use your UI to set up this state**.

 Here's a more robust example: